liaarakal/Divine-Mercy-Website/README.md

 # Divine Mercy Praise and Worship - Website
-View the live website here: [Divine Mercy Website](https://www.divinemercypraiseorg.com)
+View the live website here: [Divine Mercy Website](https://www.divinemercypraise.org)

 This repository contains the source code for the Divine Mercy Praise and Worship VA website.
-The website is a hub for information about the community, their initiatives, and ways to get involved.
+The website is a hub for information about the community, their initiatives, and ways to get involveo
 ## Purpose
 The purpose of this website is to:
 *   Provide information about the Divine Mercy Praise and Worship community.